 Qı ualifying criteria Response Supporting information provided state transport corridor.
 Note: A 'new or changed access' is defined in schedule 24 of the Planning Regulation.
 AND b.
-Does the proposed development include an existing access or propose a 'new or changed access' to a: i. busway corridor ii. light rail corridor iii. railway corridor.
+Does the proposed development include an existing access or propose a 'new or changed access' to a: busway corridor light rail corridor railway corridor.
 Note: A 'new or changed access' is defined in schedule 26 of the Planning Regulation.
-AND No: Proceed to question 5c.
+No: Proceed to question 5c.
 A site/layout plan must be provided and demonstrate that the subject site does not include an existing access or a proposed 'new or changed access' to a: i. busway corridor ii. light rail corridor iii. railway corridor.
-Yes: Application cannot qualify for the FastTrack5 a must follow the standard SARA assessment.
-Please state codes. c.
-Has a permitted road access location approval, under section 62 of the Transport Infrastructure Act 1994 , been granted by the Department of Transport and Main Roads (DTMR) for the proposed or existing access to the statecontrolled road in relation to the proposed development?
+Yes: Application cannot qualify for the FastTrack5 must follow the standard SARA assessment.
+Pleas AND state codes.
+Se len c.
+Has a permitted road access location approval, under section 62 of the Transport Infrastructure Act 1994, been granted by the Department of Transport and Main Roads (DTMR) for the proposed or existing access to the state- controlled road in relation to the proposed development?
 Yes: Proceed to question 6.
 A copy of the section 62 approval granted by DTMR must be provided.
 The development which is the subject of the application must be of an equivalent use and intensity for which the section 62 approval was issued, and the section 62 approval must have been granted no more than 5 years prior to the lodgement of the application.
-No: Application cannot qualify for the FastTrack5 as follow the standard SARA assessment.
-Please refer codes.
-6 Does the proposed development include an access onto a local government road within 100 metres of an intersection with a state-controlled road?
+No: Application cannot qualify for the FastTrack5 a follow the standard SARA assessment.
+Please ref 6 Does the proposed development include an access onto a local government road within 100 metres of an intersection with a state- controlled road? codes.
 No: Proceed to question 7.
 An excerpt from the DA mapping system must be provided demonstrating that any access onto a local government road is not located within 100 metres of an intersection with a state-controlled road.
 Note: The DA mapping system is available on the department's website.
-Yes: Application cannot qualify for the FastTrack5 a must follow the standard SARA assessment.
-Please 7 Does the proposed development include an access onto a local government road within 100 metres of a railway crossing?
+Yes: Application cannot qualify for the FastTrack5 must follow the standard SARA assessment.
+Pleas state codes.
+7 Does the proposed development include an access onto a local government road within 100 metres of a railway crossing?
 No: Application is eligible for FastTrack5 assessment.
 A site/layout plan must be provided and demonstrate that any access onto a local government road is not located within 100 metres of an intersection with a railway crossing.
-Yes: Application cannot qualify for the FastTrack5 a must follow the standard SARA assessment.
-Please crate codes OF FFICE USE ONLY state codes.
-Da ate ceived: Reference numbers:
+Yes: Application cannot qualify for the FastTrack5 asse ssment pathway and must follow the standard SARA assessment.
+Pleas state codes.